Letters from Harold Edward 'Pompey' Elliott to his family, May 1917 - December 1917 - Part 16

 of course with their new decorations

-Norman Marshall is (D. SO.
-M. C)
+Norman Marshall is (D. S O. M. C)

 higher he'll be a regular alphabet